potmat/homebridge-google-nest-sdm/README.md

 You can also use the plugin config UI to enter these values.

 vEncoder is the encoder the plugin will use for camera streams.
 If vEncoder is not specified it will default to "libx264 -preset ultrafast -tune zerolatency".
 On a Raspberry Pi 4 you can try something like "h264_v4l2m2m".
-On other platforms you are free to the encoder of your choice.
+On other platforms you are free to use the encoder of your choice.
 If you don't know what this means you can probably ignore it.

 # Where do the config values come from?